 How do I challenge a denied personal injury claim?

 You can challenge a denied personal injury claim for a variety of cases.
-This includes:
+These include:

 You likely can challenge many of these denials.
 While having a personal injury claim denied is not an ideal outcome, it does not mean it is the final outcome.